 October through April is ideal — 14–22°C with the Mediterranean breeze.
 April is particularly beautiful.
 Summer (June–August) is popular with Egyptians escaping Cairo's heat — the sea temperature is warm but it gets crowded.

 Alexandria's fresh seafood restaurants on the Corniche are genuinely exceptional — grilled fish, shrimp, and calamari from the Mediterranean.
-A lunch stop near the sea is included in our day trip itinerary.
+A lunch stop near the sea is part of our Alexandria day tour itinerary.
 This is one of the most enjoyable meals of any Egypt trip.

 Real reviews from real guests — verified on TripAdvisor and Google.